 Hello!
-My name is Cassandra and I describe myself as an “independent scholar” since I’m not currently associated with any educational institutions but I love research and creating things.
+I’m Cassandra and I’m a fiber artist, sewist, writer, and “independent scholar”.
 My primary focus tends to be textile and culinary arts but it’s really whatever catches my fancy.
-I tend to focus on medieval and early modern Europe but I have been known to have some interest in other time periods and locations.
+I tend to focus on medieval, Early modern, and early 19th century Europe but I have been known to have some interest in other time periods and locations so don’t be surprised if you see some of that pop-up.

-I love the fiber arts and I spin both with a hand spindle and wheel, I knit (sometimes rarely crochet), fingerloop braid, tablet weaving (and a small bit of inkle weaving), and I have done a little bit of floor loom and rigid heddle weaving.
+I love the fiber arts and I spin both with a hand spindle and wheel, I knit, fingerloop braid, tablet weaving (and a small bit of inkle weaving), and I have done a little bit of floor loom and rigid heddle weaving.
 I also do some sewing, mainly for myself and sometimes my husband.

 I also have an interest in the culinary arts.
 I love looking at old recipes and interpreting them in a modern kitchen.
 I have done some focus on bread baking and sauces in the middle ages but really, I love all recipes.